 Your email list is made up of (hopefully) thousands of subscribers, each at various stages of their unique customer journeys.
 What resonates with customers who have purchased from you will be very different from what resonates with users who have just signed up for your email list after visiting your website for the first time.

 By segmenting your list, you’ll be able to deliver more specific content that will reach users where they are in their customer journey, resulting in better engagement.
-Use demographics, interests and behaviors to separate out the various groups within your subscriber base.
+Use demographics, interests, and behaviors to separate out the various groups within your subscriber base.
 Ultimately, segmentation will reveal and prioritize the 20% of your subscribers who will typically account for 80% of your revenue.
 Treat them to messaging and offers that acknowledge their support and showcase their needs.

 Make technology do the heavy lifting by setting up automated sequences.
-While every email strategy should feature an automated welcome series that educates new subscribers about your brand and products, the rest of your automated sequences will depend on your industry, your audience and their habits.
+While every email strategy should feature an automated welcome series that educates new subscribers about your brand and products, the rest of your automated sequences will depend on your industry and on your audience and their habits.

-You can set up your workflows based on various triggers, like how long it has been since a user visited your website, or behavioral triggers, like an abandoned cart.
+You can set up your workflows based on various triggers, like the length of time since a user visited your website, or behavioral triggers, like an abandoned cart.
 When setting up your campaigns, always follow these best practices and be sure to avoid these misconceptions.

 Numbers don’t lie.
 Here are some key data points and metrics to keep an eye on to make sure your email campaigns are moving in the right direction.

-Open rate is not a perfect measure of effectiveness, but nothing happens without an open, so it’s definitely the best way to gauge whether or not your email community is interested in your content.
-There is no universal standard for a good open rate, as it varies based on industry, audience and type of email, but you can find some averages based on industry here.
+The open rate is not a perfect measure of effectiveness, but nothing happens without an open, so it’s definitely the best way to gauge whether or not your email community is interested in your content.
+There is no universal standard for a good open rate, as it varies based on industry, audience, and type of email, but you can find some averages by industry here.

 Pay attention to what specific links are getting the most action.
 This will reveal what your customers are most interested in.
 Are they only clicking on deals?
 Or are they more interested in your blog content?
 By identifying where they’re going, you can reshape the content of your emails to give the people what they want.

-This metric measures user behavior once they’ve clicked through to your website or landing page.
+This metric measures a user’s behavior once they’ve clicked through to your website or landing page.
 If a significant portion of users bounce right away, you need to diagnose the problem.
 There needs to be consistency between your email content and the pages you’re directing your users to.
-If they don’t find the products or content they’ve been made to expect from the email that brought them there, they won’t stay long.
+If they don’t find the products or content they’ve been told to expect from the email that brought them there, they won’t stay long.
 And if you’ve tricked them into getting there, you probably won’t see them ever again.
 Even if it’s the right stuff, it still has to be compelling.
 Nobody wants to stick around a boring landing page.